26 Best Stops on a Vancouver to Calgary Road Trip

 Most Routes from Vancouver to Calgary

-This is a destination to head to if you are driving in the winter.
-Sun Peaks is an alpine ski resort located 56 km northeast of Kamloops, which you’ll pass by on most routes.
+If you are driving in the winter, head to Sun Peaks.
+This alpine ski resort is located 56 km northeast of Kamloops, which you’ll pass by on most routes.

 Unlike many ski resorts in Canada, where the mountain is a bit in the middle of nowhere with few amenities, Sun Peaks is a fully serviced ski resort that is great for families looking for a full ski vacation with restaurants and plenty of things to do.
 They have multiple peaks with terrain for everyone.
 My favorite aspect of Sun Peaks is tree skiing!